310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 It was super worn-out, yet the two of them managed to fix it back into its cute shape as an apology for breaking it.

-It was really inspiring to see.
+It really inspired me, so here we are.
 {% endbubble %}

 {% bubble Yuzuru %}
 *Ibara,* doing something out of good will…?
 No, that’s simply impossible.

-Takamine-sama, I believe it would be best that you don’t use that footstool.
+Takamine-sama, it would be best that you don’t use that footstool.
 We’re talking about <em>that</em> man; who knows what sort of trap he planted on it.
 {% endbubble %}

 {% bubble Midori %}
-Ehh…!?
+Whaa…!?
 Huh, but there wasn’t anything weird at all on the footstool…?
 {% endbubble %}

 {% bubble Tori %}
 Yeah, Yuzuru.
-Shiratori helped him repair it too, so don’t you think you’re overthinking it?
+Takamine said that Shiratori repaired it with him, so don’t you think you’re overthinking it?

 Besides, what would Saegusa-senpai gain out of doing that to Takamine?
 You’re way too cautious!
 {% endbubble %}